praja/jetpack/README.md

 # Jetpack for Flutter
-A set of abstractions, utilities inspired from android Jetpack 🚀 to help manage state in flutter applications.
+A set of abstractions, utilities inspired from Android Jetpack 🚀 to help manage state in flutter applications.

 ## Features
 ### `LiveData`